-Note: depending on the waste tank.
-Note: depending on the space between the door and waste tank, this extension part may also be fixed on the door with a hook.
+Note: Depending on the space between the door and waste tank, this extension part may also be fixed on the door with a hook.

 Screw the cap back onto the water filling funnel and push back inwards towards the side of the flush water tank.